J-Sanderson/100-days-of-code/log-round2.md

 # 100 Days Of Code Round 2 - Log

+### Day 75: July 20 2018

+**Today's Progress:** Took a different approach and temp disabled the ajax calls/Jquery, and set the form to send via HTML.
+Once I got that to work, the responses displayed properly.
+No idea why that worked but I guess it was something to do with the ajax calls all along.

+The problem I'm now having is that the short IDs don't seem to be working and I'm getting the default Mongo IDs which are too unweildy for this project.
+Not sure how or when this started as it was working ok to begin with.

 ### Day 74: July 19 2018

 **Today's Progress:** Kept looking at the ajax call in the exercise tracker.
 It seems that there's a 504 timeout error but I can't work out what's causing it.
 Tried to cross check with some code I know works.
 Eventually managed to get the success function to fire, if all the Mongoose stuff in the post route is commented out.
 If left in I get a 504 again.
 So I'm guessing (given that this is still a relatively new world for me) all the database querying and saving is taking too long...